mana/mana/tools/tmxcopy/readme.txt

 The -c option creates layers as needed.
 Using it to copy mapB to mapA will add a Fencing layer to mapA.

+=== TMX Random Fill ===

+This is for generating big areas of woodland (or other things that want lots of randomly-placed patterns).

+Usage: tmx_random_fill mapFile destLayer x y width height templateFile [-o outfile]
+    -c create layers, if they don't already exist in the target -o save results to outfile, instead of overwriting the original

+Fill a rectangular area of mapFile's layer 'destLayer' with a random selection from the templateFile.

+The template is a map where each layer is a pattern.
+For example, to make a woodland:
+  Create a new 2x1 tile map (yes, this is tiny, and only the base of the tree will be visible).
+  Add the Woodland_x3 tileset, using the correct height (96 pixels).
+  Make a layer, add a tree.
+  Make a layer, add the second tree.
+  Make a layer, add the third tree.
+  Save this as template_trees.tmx
+  Run tmx_random_fill with the appropriate options (destLayer will be "Fringe")

+It will then randomly place trees, but only in places where they won't overlap with other things on that layer.
+The size of the template map is the size of the area which must be empty in the destination layer.

+=== TMX Translate ===

+This tool is still to be written.
+I guarantee it will be written before I get a woodland map finished.

+A big woodland with lots of randomly-placed trees needs a complex collision layer, most of which can be generated from the visible layers.
+This tool takes a two-layer template map - one layer contains visible tiles, and one layer contains collision tiles.

+=== Bugs (for all these programs) ===

 The program works so far but there are still some minor problems: